Gear Review: Hyperlite Mountain Gear Camera Pod

 Ultralight Protection for the Trails

 When you’re carrying camera gear into the backcountry, finding a way to keep it both accessible and protected is a serious challenge.
 That’s where the Hyperlite Mountain Gear Camera Pod comes in—a featherweight, waterproof solution made specifically for hiking and backpacking photographers.
-I’ve used this pod for years across rugged alpine terrain, from wind-blasted summits to damp forest trails, and it’s earned a permanent spot on my pack.
+I’ve used this pod for years across alpine terrain, from wind-blasted summits to damp forest trails, and it’s earned a permanent spot on my pack.

 Why It Stands Out